-Normal working hours in the SI are Monday to Saturday, 8am to 6pm.
+Based on the scope of works in section 2.1, the construction works will be done during the day. .Normal working hours in the SI are Monday to Saturday, 7am to 6pm.
 Working on a Sunday or Public Holiday is not recommended and would likely only be approved if urgently required for safety purposes and with the approval of the Supervision Engineer.
 All flight and construction scheduling must be coordinated with air operators as documented in the MoWP.

 During this covid-19 restriction period, there are only single flights going to Munda each weekday.
 There are no night flights and weekend flights have been suspended temporarily.
+However, this is now back on the normal schedule since the community outbreak in SI in 2022 and flights to Munda is now on a daily basis from Monday to Friday every week.

-When works are required done during night-times, floodlights must be used to properly light up the construction area to ensure adequate visibility by all the workers.
-The asphalt plant will also be required to operate during the nighttime to supply asphalt for the overlay work to take place.
+When works are required to be done during night-times, floodlights must be used to properly light up the construction area to ensure adequate visibility by all the workers.
 Impacts on the communities nearby would include noise and vibration, odour and some dust emission.